engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 Updated the delayed_job script to fix an issue where it was not running as the deploy user.

-<a href=#update7><h2 id="update7"><b>Major</b>: Link your AppCloud account to a GitHub account to make deploy keys automatic.
+<a href=#update7><h2 id="update7"><b>Major</b>: Link your Cloud account to a GitHub account to make deploy keys automatic.
 (Beta support)</h2></a>

 August 18th, 2011

-No more cutting-and-pasting of deploy keys from AppCloud to GitHub.
+No more cutting-and-pasting of deploy keys from Cloud to GitHub.

-You can choose to link your AppCloud account to a GitHub account.
-After linking accounts, when you create an AppCloud application using a GitHub repository, the deploy key is automatically created.
+You can choose to link your Cloud account to a GitHub account.
+After linking accounts, when you create an Cloud application using a GitHub repository, the deploy key is automatically created.

-For more information, see [[Linking an AppCloud account to a GitHub account|linking-github-to-appcloud]].
+For more information, see [[Linking an Cloud account to a GitHub account|linking-github-to-appcloud]].

-<a href=#update6><h2 id="update6">Minor: Update and fixes to the AppCloud stack</h2></a>
+<a href=#update6><h2 id="update6">Minor: Update and fixes to the Cloud stack</h2></a>

 August 16th, 2011

-The following minor update and fixes have been released to the AppCloud stack:
+The following minor update and fixes have been released to the Cloud stack:

 * Improved deployment for Rails 3 applications.
 * Fix for PostgreSQL Alpha users: now only bad queries are logged; previously, all queries were logged.